TLotter-Git/Machine-Learning/README.md

 # Machine-Learning
-Machine Learning: Zero to Hero
+## Machine Learning: Zero to Hero

-Day 1: Getting the basics of GitHub
+Welcome to my Machine Learning journey!
+This repository tracks everything I’m learning — from the absolute basics to building real-world projects.
+My goal is to understand both the theory and practical implementation of ML models.

+### 🔍 Topics Covered So Far:
+- [ ] Linear Regression
+- [ ] Logistic Regression
+- [ ] Decision Trees
+- [ ] Random Forests
+- [ ] Support Vector Machines
+- [ ] Neural Networks
+- [ ] Projects

+### 📚 Resources